ishitaj15/ocupado/README.md

 ## ✨ Key Features

-- **Fair global queue** — one first-come-first-served line for all machines, not a separate queue per machine
+- **Fair global queue:** one first-come-first-served line for all machines, not a separate queue per machine
-- **Sequential allocation** — when a machine frees up, it's offered to the next eligible student automatically
+- **Sequential allocation:** when a machine frees up, it's offered to the next eligible student automatically
-- **Timed confirmation windows** — an offer must be confirmed within a set window, then started within another; miss either and it cascades to the next person
+- **Timed confirmation windows:** an offer must be confirmed within a set window, then started within another; miss either and it cascades to the next person
-- **Real-time status** — machine state broadcasts live via Socket.io, no page refresh needed
+- **Real-time status:** machine state broadcasts live via Socket.io, no page refresh needed
-- **Auto-releasing timers** — pick 30/45/60 min; the machine frees itself when the cycle ends
+- **Auto-releasing timers:** pick 30/45/60 min and the machine frees itself when the cycle ends
-- **Role-based access** — separate student and admin capabilities, enforced on the backend
+- **Role-based access:** separate student and admin capabilities, enforced on the backend
-- **Admin panel** — create machines, register students, toggle maintenance
+- **Admin panel:** create machines, register students, toggle maintenance

 ---